Input Reduction Enhanced LLM-based Program Repair: Threats to Validity

 \paragraph{\textbf{Construct validity.}} Improper metrics or biased sampling could distort the study's reflection of real repair difficulty.
 First, the compression ratio of \tool often reaches 100\%, which hides variation among difficulties.
 We therefore report both the median and the mean and publish the entire distribution to expose dispersion.
 Second, pass@\textit{k} may overstate success when a patch is tuned to a partial test set.
 Every candidate is thus checked against the full official AtCoder archive, rather than a hand-picked or regenerated subset.
 Third, dataset bias might arise if only select problems are chosen.
 We include every AtCoder Beginner Contest problem that satisfies the test size and difficulty level filters within a defined date window, thereby removing any scope for cherry-picking.
 Together, these steps align the measurements with practical repair goals and mitigate the threats to construct validity identified above.

 \paragraph{\textbf{External validity.}} One concern is that \tool might benefit only the pipeline evaluated in this study and fail to transfer to other APR frameworks.
-To investigate this limitation, we inserted the reducer as a plug‑in into ChatRepair while leaving the rest of its conversation logic unchanged.
+To investigate this limitation, we inserted the reducer as a plug-in into ChatRepair and CREF while leaving the rest of its conversation logic unchanged.
 The modified system achieved a higher pass@10 on the same benchmark, indicating that the method can be integrated into existing APR tools with minimal engineering effort, mitigating the threat of limited applicability.
+Another concern is about cross-language and scenario generalizability.
+We validated \tool on \datasetpy and on repository-level OSS-Fuzz and observed improved repair performance in both settings.